Jump down to… »Back in the 1960s: First Efforts

 While my own efforts were shaping up nicely, I was always madly envious of Frank Dobson’s Fantasy Advertiser.
 Not so much for its content, which was basically Frank’s Gestetner-printed list of comics for sale with a few ads at the back.
 No siree, bob – it was the title!

 Secretly we were all a bit embarrassed about reading comics as teenagers back then.
 So actually publishing a fanzine with the word COMICS in the title seemed like admitting to be King of the Nerds.
-But Fantasy Advertiser, now that was a respectable title to have!
+But Fantasy Advertiser?
+Now there was a respectable-sounding literate title to have!

 And a big one it became… Our first issue, totally rejigged of course, was a whopper.
 Over 80 A4-sized pages, packed with articles, artwork and, naturally, pages and pages of ads.
 In fact it was so big and chunky, I had to buy an industrial strength stapler to hold them all together!
 Ah, the hours we spent collating 500 copies of that monster.